 Insights from FPA Far West Roundup

-The Yeske Buie Financial Planning Team (Elissa Buie, Dave Yeske, Yusuf Abugideiri, Jennifer Micieli, Jennifer Hicks, Lauren Grove, and Sabina Smailhodzic) attended FPA Far West Roundup (FWR), an annual financial planning conference that was held on Thursday, August 14 to Sunday, August 17, 2014 on the UC Santa Cruz campus.
+The Yeske Buie Financial Planning Team (Elissa Buie, Dave Yeske, Yusuf Abugideiri, Jennifer Micieli, Jennifer Hicks, Lauren Stansell, and Sabina Smailhodzic) attended FPA Far West Roundup (FWR), an annual financial planning conference that was held on Thursday, August 14 to Sunday, August 17, 2014 on the UC Santa Cruz campus.

 With fewer than 100 attendees, FWR offers a much more casual and intimate atmosphere than other financial planning conferences (a typical regional conference might draw 500 attendees or more).
 The collegial atmosphere has a significant impact on the vibe of the conference.
 For those four days, planners can focus solely on being students of the profession again.
 Attendees also have the opportunity to deepen personal relationships as everyone goes to the same sessions, eats meals together, and spends the free time together.

 There is a clear devotion to learning, teaching, and growing as practitioners.
 Most of the planners own their own businesses yet willingly share their insights and experiences.
 It’s not a competition; in fact, the opposite is true as FWR is a great place to look into peer and mentorship opportunities.
 All share a common desire to improve the profession.

 Liabilities-Side Gamma: The Next Frontier (Don St. Clair)